yao8839836/KGE-LDA/README.md

 (4) To tokenize your own documents, you also need to download the model file of Stanford CoreNLP (https://yunpan.cn/ckRNFSvtsNY3w  password: dbfd) and add it to the class path.

 (5) The unique entities for 20NG are in /KGE-LDA/knowledge/WN18/entity_appear.txt, the unique entities for NIPS are in /KGE-LDA/knowledge/WN18/entity_appear_nips.txt,  the unique entities for Ohsumed are in /KGE-LDA/knowledge/WN18/entity_appear_ohsumed.txt

+(6)The 50 dimensional entity embeddings for 20NG are in /KGE-LDA/knowledge/WN18/entity2vec_appear.bern, the 50 dimensional entity embeddings for NIPS are in /KGE-LDA/knowledge/WN18/entity2vec_appear_nips.bern, the 50 dimensional entity embeddings for Ohsumed are in /KGE-LDA/knowledge/WN18/entity2vec_appear_ohsumed.bern.
+To get all 50 dimensional entity embeddings in WN18, see the three files: /KGE-LDA/knowledge/WN18/entity2vec.bern, /KGE-LDA/knowledge/WN18/entity2id.txt, /KGE-LDA/knowledge/WN18/num_synset.txt